Feature Interview Visual Novel

 Last but not least, where may we find updates on Synstoria’s game projects?

-I am the most active on Discord where I share daily progress of the game, but otherwise we have a mailing list you can join to have the most important news!
+I am the most active on Discord where I share daily progress of the game, but otherwise we have a you can join to have the most important news!
 You can also find us on tumblr and Twitter!

 Thank you to Ayael from Synstoria for talking with us.
 If you’d like to check out Imperial Grace, you can back Imperial Grace on Kickstarter when live or sign up for notifications before then.